Citizens Bank Park: Video boards

+On March 21, 2023, a new "PhanaVision" was unveiled.
+Made by Daktronics, the 4K HDR video board is 77% larger, measuring 152 by 86 feet.

 Accolades

 The food at Citizens Bank Park was named the Best Ballpark Food in a survey of Food Network viewers in the first annual Food Network Awards, which first aired on the network on April 22, 2007.

 In 2007, PETA rated Citizens Bank Park as America's most vegetarian-friendly ballpark; the stadium was given the same honor in five of the next seven years as well.